spencertipping/ni/doc/stream.md

 1
 ```

-See `ni --tutorial row` for details about row-reordering operators like
+See `ni //help/row` for details about row-reordering operators like sorting.
-sorting.